 Shoulder and Neck Pain

 This type of pain is fairly common in factory jobs, especially if you’re doing overhead work or are required to lift objects over your head.
-Jeff has recommended many clients who have been injured due to this kind of work.
+Jeff has represented many clients who have been injured due to this kind of work.
 If you’re stocking items on high shelves or if you have to dump parts overhead into a high bin, you’re at risk for shoulder and neck injuries.

 Jeff explains that you need to pay attention to where the pain is.
 Sometimes, for instance, maybe you injured your shoulder, but there’s also pain radiating up your neck.
 If you gloss over the fact that you’re also feeling neck pain, the doctor may focus exclusively on the shoulder, but neglect to diagnose and treat your neck pain.
 If the doctor didn’t adequately document all of the places you’re experiencing pain, it may be more challenging to get workers’ comp insurance to pay for treatment to your neck and/or nerves.
 It all comes back to communicating well with your medical provider.